Panasonic GH3 versus Panasonic G9

 |Panasonic GH2 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60i||21.2||11.3||655||60|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a better video resolution than the GH3.
 It can shoot movie footage at 4K/60p, while the GH3 is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the GH3 (3680k vs 1746k dots).
-The adjacent table lists some of the other core features of the Panasonic GH3 and Panasonic G9 along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Panasonic GH3, the Panasonic G9, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic GH3 (⇒ rgt)||1746||no||3.0||614||swivel||YES||4000||6.0||12||no|